solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 </SolanaCodeGroup>

-## How to restore a Keypair from a mnemonic phrase
+## วิธี restore a Keypair from a mnemonic phrase

 Many wallet extensions use mnemonics to represent their secret keys.
 You สามารถ convert the mnemonic to Keypairs for local testing.